aws-quickstart/cdk-eks-blueprints/docs/addons/external-secrets.md

 # External Secrets Add-On

-External Secrets add-on is based on [External Secrets Operator (ESO)](https://github.com/external-secrets/external-secrets) and allows integration with third-party secret stores like AWS Secrets Manager and inject the values into the EKS cluster as Kubernetes Secrets
+External Secrets add-on is based on [External Secrets Operator (ESO)](https://github.com/external-secrets/external-secrets) and allows integration with third-party secret stores like AWS Secrets Manager, AWS Systems Manager Parameter Store and inject the values into the EKS cluster as Kubernetes Secrets.

 ## Usage